Onakleaver/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-thirdline
 Script prints out third line of a file,iacta, by utilising pipe redirection head -n 3 iacta | tail -n 1 it first gets the first 3 lines of the file then the output is redirected to tail command which outputs the last line

+7-file
+Script utilizes redirections and wildcards to crate script with specific words

+8-cwd_state
+Redirects the output of ls -la command to a specific file